KevinShindel/MachineLearning/BlueCourses/RS/3_Building_RS.md

 - **Spearman** rank order correlation:
-- - measures degree to which monolithic relationship exists between predicted and actual ratings.
+- - measures the degree to which monolithic relationship exists between predicted and actual ratings.
 - - Compute numeric ranks by assigning 1 to the lowest rating, 2 to second-lowest rating, etc.
 - - Average in case of tied ratings.
 - - Spearman then becomes Pearson correlation between predicted and actual ranks.